£53.40 excl. VAT sq m

 If measuring from the floor, and sitting your panelling on top of your skirting, don’t forget to allow for your skirting board height.

-If using our purpose made wall panelling Dado Rail, reduce your panelling by 50mm to allow for your desired overall height.
+If using our purpose made wall panelling Dado Rail, reduce your panelling by the overall height of the Dado to allow for your desired overall height.

 Please remember to consider how your wall panelling and dado will fit alongside or around window sills and other features within your room.